 The Devil Is In the Details

 With an elasticated waist and zip fly, the Falmouth Shorts run close but remain flattering.
-An anti-microbial Polygiene liner and 6-inch inseam create the perfect balance of performance and style – fast enough for racing, long enough to walk into the coffee shop without feeling self-conscious.
+An anti-microbial Polygiene liner and the relaxed through the hips fit combine to create the perfect balance of performance and style.
+They're fast enough for racing, long enough to walk into the coffee shop without feeling self-conscious.

 The Eliot Stretch Light fabric used in the Falmouth Shorts builds on the unparalleled technical success of our Eliot Stretch fabric.
-Eliot Stretch Light retains all of the stretch and comfort of our longstanding Longfellow Shorts, while removing weight and bulk.
-The integrity of the fabric remains, so we’re happy to build in all the pocketing you might need for any training situation, from stripped-back track sessions to late fall long runs – two side pockets and one zippered hip pocket have all the bases covered.
+Eliot Stretch Light retains all of the mobility and comfort of our Longfellow Shorts, while reducing the weight for warmer temperatures.
+The technical integrity of the fabric remains: the shell is water-repellent and breathable with four-way stretch.

-We asked 2:13 marathoner Mick Iacofano to put the new Falmouths to the test over a 13 mile run on Boulder’s infamous Magnolia Road.
-He showed us how it’s done, laying down 6 minute miles on Mag's challenging rollers.
+We've tested the Falmouth's on some classic running routes.
+Marathoner Henry Sterling put them to the test on Camp Verde's "Barking Dog Loop" in Arizona.
+Mick Iacofano took them for a spin over a 13-mile run on Boulder’s infamous Magnolia Road.
+He showed us how it’s done, laying down 6-minute miles on Mag's challenging rollers.